openid/Contract-Exchange-Extension/spec/draft-3/request.rst

     * optional,string(URI)
     * URI from which data is provieded at the responding party specified by 'server_id'

+* notify

+    * optional,string(URI)
+    * Notifiation endpoint directely called by RP if CX Contract is provieded.

 * identifier

     * optional,string